AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/seo-set-your-email-alert-preferences.md

    ![](assets/image2014-9-17-21-3a23-3a28.png)

-1. Indicate what you'd like to be alerted about via email.&nbsp;
+1. Indicate what you'd like to be alerted about via email.

    ![](assets/image2014-9-17-21-3a23-3a33.png)